pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     > The best case for the algorithm now occurs when all elements are equal.
     > The worst case for the algorithm occurs when the elements are already sorted.

--   **Provide a rigorous proof for the worst-case performance of quick-sort.**
+-   **ovide a rigorous oof for the worst-case performance of quick-sort.**
--   **Provide a rigorous proof for the expected running time of quick-sort.**
+-   **ovide a rigorous oof for the expected running time of quick-sort.**

 #### Related exercises